changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 namely $(a + b, a + b)$, same for multiplying by a scalar.
 </details>

+## Linear Functions

+Geometrically what are linear transformations?
+Linear transformations are those transformations which keep all straight lines straight

 ## Matrices as notation

 We use notation for all sorts of things in life.
 For example, we use *numerals*